adamfisk/LittleProxy/README.md

         .start();
 ```

-Please have a look into this base base class to see the hooks you can use.
+Please refer to the Javadoc of `org.littleshoot.proxy.HttpFilters` to see the
+methods you can use.

 To enable aggregator and inflater you have to return a value greater than 0 in
 your `HttpFiltersSource#get(Request/Response)BufferSizeInBytes()` methods.
 This